 Employees, paid student workers and volunteers must receive training by their Supervisors or Managers/Directors at each work area :

-* at the time of their initial assignment, and * whenever a new type of hazard or chemical hazard is introduced into their work area.
+* at the time of their initial assignment, and * whenever a new chemical hazard is introduced into their work area.

-On-the-job training dealing with specific hazards or classes of chemicals and hazardous substances, signs and symptoms associated with exposure, safe use of equipment and tools, proper safety and personal protective equipment and clothing, and safety practices and emergency procedures relating to an employee's work area will be provided and documented by Departmental Supervisors.
+On-the-job training dealing with specific hazards or classes of chemicals/hazardous substances, signs and symptoms associated with exposure, safe use of equipment and tools, proper safety and personal protective equipment and clothing, and safety practices and emergency procedures relating to an employee's work area will be provided and documented by Departmental Supervisors.